European Accessibility Act (EAA) in Italy – All the Key Details

 European Union flag with the Italian flag in the center, symbolising Italy’s implementation of the European (EAA).

-Figuring out how the European Accessibility Act works in Italy?
-You’re not alone.
-With each country adding its own twist, it can be hard to know what’s required – or where to even start.
-But don’t stress – we’ve broken it all down for you.
+Heard about the European Accessibility Act (EAA) but not sure what it actually means for businesses in Italy?
+With each country adding its own twist, it can be hard to know what’s required or where to even start.
+But don’t stress.
+We’ve broken it all down for you.

 In this post, you’ll get a clear, no-fluff overview of how the EAA is applied in Italy: who needs to comply, what’s exempt, key deadlines, who enforces the rules, and what happens if you don’t meet them.
 By the end, you’ll know exactly what to expect and what to do next.